Merci-chao/userChrome.js/README.md

 <summary>Minor Updates</summary>

 **Version 4.1.2.5**
-- Adjusted margin of mini-audio button to prevent overlap with tab label.
+- Adjusts margin of mini-audio button to prevent overlap with tab label.

 **Version 4.1.2.4**
-- Fix the layout issue that occurred when moving pinned tabs to another window while the tab bar is scrollable.
+- Fixed the layout issue that occurred when moving pinned tabs to another window while the tab bar is scrollable.
-- Fix the visual issue when closing pinned tabs.
+- Fixed the visual issue when closing pinned tabs.

 **Version 4.1.2.3**
-- Hide secondary tab label when `tabContentHeight` is bellow `30` (compact mode).
+- Hides secondary tab label when `tabContentHeight` is bellow `30` (compact mode).
-- Adjust the tab height in split view when it is too compact.
+- Adjusts the tab height in split view when it is too compact.
 - The default value of `checkUpdateAutoApply` has been changed to `1`, which has the same effect as `0`.

 **Version 4.1.2.2**
-- Fix the visual issue of audio button on Firefox 115 since the last version.
+- Fixed the visual issue of audio button on Firefox 115 since the last version.

 **Version 4.1.2.1**
-- Fix a visual bug that occurs when a tab in a split view is closing and the `tabMaxWidth` is smaller than a certain amount.
+- Fixed a visual bug that occurs when a tab in a split view is closing and the `tabMaxWidth` is smaller than a certain amount.
-- Update the support for the tab note icon in Firefox 147+.
+- Updates for the tab note icon in Firefox 147+.
 </details>

 **Version 4.1.2**